It is the first such meeting to be hosted by Iraq since before the late dictator Saddam Hussein's forces invaded Kuwait in 1990.

 Iraq will chair the Arab League for one year after the summit concludes.
 To prepare for the gathering, Baghdad has spent an estimated $500 million on the summit.

-Ahmed said the money had been spent on bolstering security as well as improving roads, hotels and conference buildings.
+Ahmed says the money has been spent on bolstering security as well as improving roads, hotels and conference buildings.

 Iraq's government hopes a successful summit will mark the country's return to a key position in the Arab world after decades of isolation under the former regime of Saddam Hussein compounded by the chaos and bloodshed that followed the U.S.-led invasion of March 2003.